Arjen Kamphuis: Career

 Kamphuis was co-founder and Chief Technology Officer of Gendo.
-Kamphuis studied Natural Sciences at Utrecht University and worked for IBM and Twynstra Gudde as IT architect, trainer and IT strategy advisor.
+Kamphuis studied Natural Sciences at Utrecht University and worked for IBM and TwynstraGudde as IT architect, trainer and IT strategy advisor.
 He was a certified EDP auditor and information security specialist.
-Since 2006 he helped to secure the information systems of corporates, national government and NGO's.
-His work ranges from regular privacy-compliance and security-awareness up to countering espionage against companies, journalists and governments.
-To keep up technically he was involved with the global hacker-scene.
-He kept in touch with (former)employees of spy agencies and other professionals who work at the front of critical infrastructure protection.
-He worked on the strategic impact of new technological developments and the social, economic and geo-political impact of science and technology.
+Since 2006, he helped to secure the information systems of corporates, national government and NGOs.
+His work ranges from regular privacy compliance and security awareness up to countering espionage against companies, journalists and governments.
+To keep up technically he was involved with the global hacker scene.
+He kept in touch with (former) employees of spy agencies and other professionals who work at the front of critical infrastructure protection.
+He worked on the strategic impact of new technological developments and the social, economic and geopolitical impact of science and technology.

-In 2016 Kamphuis started working for Brunel in Amsterdam as Lead Advisor Information Security and from then on he worked closely with William (Bill) Binney and Kirk Wiebe.
-On 11 August 2017, he was invited with Bill Binney to a press conference in Austria, together with Max Schrems and Thomas Lohninger to talk about mass surveillance in Austria.
-In late 2017 he started the Brunel daughter company Pretty Good Knowledge as Technical Director.
-Bill Binney and Kirk Wiebe were co-founders and they contribute as Directors of Analytics.
+In 2016, Kamphuis started working for Brunel International in Amsterdam as Lead Advisor Information Security and from then on he worked closely with American NSA whistleblowers Bill Binney and J. Kirk Wiebe.
+On 11 August 2017, Kamphuis and Binney were invited to a press conference in Austria, together with Max Schrems and Thomas Lohninger, to talk about mass surveillance in Austria.
+In late 2017, he started the Brunel daughter company Pretty Good Knowledge as Technical Director.
+Binney and Wiebe were co-founders, and they contribute as Directors of Analytics.

 Kamphuis has been involved in formulating public IT policy in the areas of open standards and open source for the government and public sector.
-He advised senior managers and administrators of companies and public institutions, members of parliament in several European countries and the Dutch Cabinet about the opportunities offered by open standards and open source software for the European knowledge economy and society as a whole.
-In the expert team of Plasterk he advised about (not) using e-voting for elections.
+He advised senior managers and administrators of companies and public institutions, members of parliament in several European countries and the Dutch cabinet about the opportunities offered by open standards and open source software for the European knowledge economy and society as a whole.
+In the expert team of Interior Minister Ronald Plasterk he advised about (not) using e-voting for elections.